A diaphragmatic hernia is a birth

 The symptoms of this condition may

 be similar to symptoms of other health problems.
-Make sure your child sees his or her
+Make sure your child sees their

 healthcare provider for a diagnosis.